I’ve recently really fallen in love with Hiroshima. Hiroshima with kids and Hiroshima without kids.

 Just 1 minute walk from Royal Host is a small park with a small playground called Kami-Noboricho Park.
 There are also public toilets here.

-This park and playground is also 8 mins walk from Hiroshima Station (incase your little ones need a stretch and a wriggle after getting off the shinkansen.)
+This park and playground is also 8 mins walk from Hiroshima Station (incase your little ones need a stretch and a wriggle after getting off the shinkansen.).
+There is a public restroom here.

 Please note that this playground is small so I don’t think kids over 5 would be that impressed.